 Normal modes: write once.
-Special modes: write anytime EXCEPT the first; read anytime.
+Special modes: write anytime EXCEPT the first time.
+Read anytime.

 DBENE controls which signal is output on PE7 when NDBE control bit is cleared.
-The inverted E clock output can be used to latch the address for demultiplexing.
-It has the same behaviour as the E clock, except it is inverted.
+The inverted E clock output can be used to latch the address for de-multiplexing.
+It has the same behavior as the E clock, except it is inverted.
 Please note that in the case of idle expansion bus, the 'not E clock' signal could stay high for many cycles.

-The DBENE bit has no effect in single chip or peripheral modes and PE7 is defaulted to the CAL function if the CALE bit is set in the PEAR register or to an I/O otherwise.
+The DBENE bit has no effect in Single Chip or Peripheral Modes and PE7 is defaulted to the CAL function if CALE bit is set in PEAR register or to an I/O otherwise.

-- 0 = PE7 pin used for DBE external control of data enable on memories in expanded modes when NDBE = 0 - 1 = PE7 pin used for inverted E clock output in expanded modes when NDBE = 0
+- 0 = PE7 pin used for $\overline{DBE}$ external control of data enable on memories in expanded modes when NDBE = 0 - 1 = PE7 pin used for inverted E clock output in expanded modes when NDBE = 0